pinky19/alx-zero_day/README.md

-this it a git projects done by siborurema
+this it a git projects done by siborurema and has been upgraded